SatyakamMohapatra/LoginApp/README.md

 # LoginApp

-This is a maven project Built using Spring 4.3.2.RELEASE
+This is a maven project Built using Spring 4.3.2.RELEASE Import the file using maven Import to run the application

 DB Schema Creation file is place under the src >> main >> resource >> LoginApp.sql